Minami-Hyūga Station: Layout

 The station consists of two side platforms serving two tracks at grade with a siding branching off track 1.
-The station does not have a staffed ticket window and only a waiting area is provided and this occupies only a part of a large multi-storey Japanese style building which also houses a community centre and Iwawaki City Hall branch.
-There is no staffed ticket window, only a waiting area.
+The station does not have a staffed ticket window and only a waiting area is provided and this occupies only a part of a large multi-storey Japanese style building which also houses a community centre and Iwawaki branch of Hyūga City Hall.
 There is an accessibility ramp up to the station building.
 Access to the platform opposite the station building requires a footbridge but there is also a direct entrance to platform 2 on the other side of the tracks.
 Parking and a bike shed are available at the station forecourt.

-Adjacent stations
+Platforms

 History

 In 1913, the Miyazaki Prefectural Railway (宮崎県営鉄道) had opened a line from Miyazaki northwards to Hirose (now closed).
 After the Miyazaki Prefectural Railway was nationalized on 21 September 1917, Japanese Government Railways (JGR) undertook the subsequent extension of the track as part of the then Miyazaki Main Line, reaching Mimitsu by 11 October 1921.
 In the next phase of expansion, the track was extended to Tomitaka (now Hyūgashi) which opened as the new northern terminus on 11 October 1921.
 This station, then named Iwawaki Station (岩脇駅), was opened on the same day as an intermediate station on the new track.
+Freight services were discontinued in 1962.
 On 25 May 1963, the station was renamed Minami-Hyūga.
+Baggage handling was discontinued in 1974, and the station became unattended.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.